huggingface/diffusers/README.md

 ```

 #### Running the model locally

-If you don't want to login to Hugging Face, you can also simply download the model folder
-(after having [accepted the license](https://huggingface.co/runwayml/stable-diffusion-v1-5)) and pass
-the path to the local folder to the `StableDiffusionPipeline`.
+You can also simply download the model folder and pass the path to the local folder to the `StableDiffusionPipeline`.

 ```
 git lfs install
 git clone https://huggingface.co/runwayml/stable-diffusion-v1-5
 ```

-Assuming the folder is stored locally under `./stable-diffusion-v1-5`, you can also run stable diffusion
+Assuming the folder is stored locally under `./stable-diffusion-v1-5`, you can run stable diffusion
-without requiring an authentication token:
+as follows:

 ```python
 pipe = StableDiffusionPipeline.from_pretrained("./stable-diffusion-v1-5")